Munley Law Personal Injury Attorneys is currently handling cases involving business interruption insurance claims.

 Similarly, Pennsylvania House Bill 2372 calls for business interruption policies to include global pandemic or virus transmission among the covered perils.
 The bill would also allow insurers that pay these claims to apply to the Pennsylvania insurance commissioner for relief and reimbursement.

 Just because your claim was denied does not mean you’re out of options.
 We have seen thousands of cases involving insurers who were forced to honor their policies when faced with a legal fight.
-The experienced trial lawyers at Munley Law can help you collect the compensation you rightfully deserve.
+The experienced trial lawyers at Munley Law Personal Injury Attorneys can help you collect the compensation you rightfully deserve.
 We will begin by reviewing your insurance policy and then we will build your case for you.
 All the while, we will remain closely attuned to any changes in the law that may affect your ability to recover your losses.

 The consultation is free, and we never collect a fee for our services unless we win your case.
 Call, chat live, or fill out our contact form for a confidential case review with a business interruption insurance lawyer.